clojurewerkz/eep/README.md

 Here, `:entrypoint`, `:even` and `:odd` are event types, unique event identifiers.

-In order to push data to emitter, use `notify` function by giving it an emitter, event type and payload:
+In order to push data to emitter, use `clojurewerkz.eep.emitter/notify`, which takes an emitter, event type and payload:

 ```clj
 (notify emitter :entrypoint 1)